zrlio/disni/README.md

 ## Building DiSNI

-Building the source requires [Apache Maven](http://maven.apache.org/) and [GNU/autotools](http://www.gnu.org/software/autoconf/autoconf.html).
+Building the source requires [Apache Maven](http://maven.apache.org/) and [GNU/autotools](http://www.gnu.org/software/autoconf/autoconf.html) and Java version 8 or higher.
 To build DiSNI and its example programs, execute the following steps:

 1. Obtain a copy of DiSNI from [Github](https://github.com/zrlio/disni)